ATB-UQ/atb_docs/docs_src/src/pages/adding_new_users.rst

 .. note::
     This tab will only be visible if you are logged out.

-Select "Academic" for your intended use of the ATB from the drop-down menu.
+Select \"Academic\" for your intended use of the ATB from the drop-down menu.

 .. note::
     The distinction between academic and commercial users originates from the live ATB server and only functions vestigially on ATB - Containerized Version.
 Registering as an academic user is recommended for the sole purpose of streamlining the account creation process.